 I have to be honest that initially, I didn’t like this Mung bean curry – Mung dal as the Pakistanis/ Indians call it.
 When I first tried it, I found it weird.
 Because in Indonesia, Mung beans are used to make sweets and desserts.

 Now that I had to eat it with rice or roti (Pakistani bread aka chapati) as a savoury, I just couldn’t enjoy it.
 I always tried to avoid this dish every time my husband cooked it.
-Also, the sound of ‘dal’ is like dull in my ears 😀.
+Also, the sound of ‘dal’ sounds like the word dull in my ears 😀.

 So when my sister in law made me having this dish (again) at her house, I was so reluctant to eat it.
 But I had to eat it out of courtesy, didn’t I?
 After all, she had gone to the trouble to cook for us that day.